pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 ## v1.5.1.0 Patch

 Elastic Runtime v1.5.1.0 includes CVE patches for CVE-2015-1420, CVE-2015-1330, CVE-2015-1330, and USN-2639-1.
-There is also some updates to Apps Manager (refer to Apps Manager release notes).
+There is also some updates to Apps Manager ([details](http://docs.pivotal.io/pivotalcf/pcf-release-notes/p1-v1.5/apps_manager_rn_1_5.html)).
 There is also a notifications bug fix for incorrect setting of a verify_ssl flag variable.

 ## Changes since v1.4.0.0: